 - Nausea or vomiting

-Outpatient symptomatic testing is also available for D-HH employees and their families, patients from regional Upper Valley primary care “affiliates,” and Dartmouth College employees and students.
+Outpatient symptomatic testing is also available for D-HH employees and their families, patients from regional Upper Valley primary care “affiliates,” and Dartmouth College employees with symptoms.

 All patients being admitted to the hospital require COVID-19 surveillance testing.
 This includes planned as well as unplanned admissions.